If you are already a guest or a member sign in below.

 Then the durability testing begins.
 The strollers have to survive 64 hours on our rolling road rig.
 They also get a thorough workout on our kerb mounting rig to test the strength of their handles and frames.

 The end result?
 Clear, unbiased advice on choosing a stroller that’s both safe and easy to use.

 For more information on Kids travel, see Babies & kids.

 Please note: this information was current as of August 2007 but is still a useful guide to today's market.

 If you're in the market for a stroller, you may also be interested in our tests of:

 Become a member and get access to all our stroller tests.

 See how we put our strollers through their paces.
 Not all of them make it out alive.

-Find out which strollers, including newly tested Baby Jogger, Bugaboo, Childcare and Steelcraft models, meet our exacting safety standards.
+Find out which prams and strollers, including models from Baby Jogger, Bugaboo, Childcare and Steelcraft, meet our safety standards to keep your child safe.

 7 Oct 2013